 How do you tackle these?
-That’s where digital advertising intelligence come in.
+That’s where competitive intelligence software come in.

 First off, having access to competitor intelligence allows you to frame your own thinking with an understanding of the prospect’s current competitive situation.
 Next, data-driven insights from advertising intelligence provide you with actionable recommendations that stand out from the pack.

 An interactive competitive intelligence platform lets you explore the context, and pull together detailed data, of your prospective company’s spend, impressions, top advertisements, channel distribution, top site publishers, ad format and more.
 (And get the same data for your prospect’s competitors, too.)